deencat/aura-project-v1/.documentation/Project Management Plan.md

 - Created "Hair Removal" page with comprehensive content and image carousel
 - Added placeholder images for various treatments with correct naming conventions
 - Removed "Crystal Micro-Needling" page and all related navigation references from the site
+- Redesigned Header and main navigation components with a cleaner, modern approach inspired by EstheClinic's website design

 ### Pending Tasks (Prioritized)
 1. Create remaining individual treatment pages